 Get Help with Your Workers’ Compensation Claim

-If your employer or its insurance provider tells you that workers’ compensation does not cover you, you need to contact a workers’ comp attorney as soon as possible.
+If your employer or its insurance provider tells you that workers’ compensation does not cover you, you need to contact a workers’ compensation attorney as soon as possible.
 Your time to file a claim or appeal a denial of a claim is limited by law.
-Therefore, contacting a workers’ comp attorney as quickly as possible after your accident is important.
+Therefore, contacting a workers’ compensation attorney as quickly as possible after your accident is important.